ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer. Use the menu to see other pages.

 Radiation therapy may be used before surgery to shrink the size of the tumor or after surgery to destroy any remaining cancer cells.
 In some cases, radiation therapy is given during surgery to directly target the area of the tumor and protect healthy organs from the effects of traditional radiation therapy.
 This procedure is called intra-operative radiation therapy, or IORT.

 Radiation therapy may also be combined with chemotherapy, a treatment called chemoradiotherapy.
-Chemoradiotherapy may sometimes be given after surgery and chemotherapy to destroy remaining cancer cells when there is a positive margin that can be seen with a microscope.
-A positive margin means that there are cancer cells around the area where the tumor was removed.
+Chemoradiotherapy may sometimes be given after surgery and chemotherapy to destroy remaining cancer cells when there is a "positive margin" that can be seen with a microscope.
+A positive margin means that there are cancer cells on the edge of the tissue removed during surgery, which may be a sign that there are still very small amounts of cancer cells remaining in the patient's body that can possibly continue to grow.
 Learn more about ASCO's recommendations on chemoradiotherapy for gallbladder cancer.

 Radiation therapy is not always used for gallbladder cancer, so your doctor may or may not recommend it.
 Side effects of radiation therapy may include fatigue, mild skin reactions, upset stomach, loose bowel movements, and damage to nearby structures such as the liver or intestines.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.